corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/wire-format.md

 It is not best practice to embed XML inside binary formats designed to be digitally signed, so Corda defines a mapping from the schema notation directly to the AMQP encoding.
 This makes AMQP messages on Corda self-describing by embedding a schema for each application or platform-level type that is serialized.
 The schema provides information such as field names, annotations, and variables for generic types.
 You can ignore the schema in many interoperability cases.
-It's primary function is to enable version evolution of persisted data structures over time.
+Its primary function is to enable version evolution of persisted data structures over time.

 ## Descriptors